simeononsecurity/simeononsecurity.ch/content/articles/difference-connection-oriented-connectionless-communication/index.en.md

 Connection-oriented and connectionless communication also have implications for routing within a network.
 Routing refers to the process of selecting the optimal path for data transmission from the source to the destination.

 In connection-oriented routing, the network infrastructure establishes a predetermined path for data transmission when the connection is established.
 This path remains unchanged throughout the communication session.
-In contrast, connectionless routing does not require a predefined path.
+In contrast, connectionless routing doesn't require a predefined path.
 Each packet is independently routed based on the current network conditions and available routes.

 ## Conclusion